cocowy1/PPMStereo/README.md

 ```
 If you want to train on SceneFlow only, remove the flag `dynamic_replica` from `train_datasets`.

 ## License
 The majority of dynamic_stereo is licensed under CC-BY-NC, however portions of the project are available under separate license terms: [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo) is licensed under the MIT license, [LoFTR](https://github.com/zju3dv/LoFTR) and [CREStereo](https://github.com/megvii-research/CREStereo) are licensed under the Apache 2.0 license.

 ## Citing DynamicStereo
-If you use DynamicStereo or Dynamic Replica in your research, please use the following BibTeX entry.
+If you use our model in your research, please use the following BibTeX entry.
 ```
 @article{wang2025ppm,
   title={PPMStereo: Pick-and-Play Memory Construction for Consistent Dynamic Stereo Matching},